wagerfield/vue-fela/readme.md

 // 2.
 Create a fela renderer
 const renderer = createRenderer()

 // 3.
-Inject the renderer on a 'fela' property const app = new Vue({
+Inject and provide the renderer on a 'fela' property const app = new Vue({
+  fela: renderer,
+  provide: {
     fela: renderer
+  }
 }).$mount('#app')
 ```